-Receivers and Sensitivities in Cycle 7
+Receivers and Sensitivities This Cycle

-Table 1 shows the receiver bands which are available for Cycle 7, and various properties.
-The sensitivities assume an integration time of 60 seconds, a continuum bandwidth of 7.5 GHz or a spectral resolution of 0.976 MHz, the "standard" frequency for the Band (usually mid-band), and adopting the default weather conditions from the OT ALMA Sensitivity Calculator, for a source at the zenith.
+Table 1 shows the receiver bands which are available for Cycle 9, and various properties.
+The sensitivities assume 43 antennas, an integration time of 60 seconds, a continuum bandwidth of 7.5 GHz or a spectral resolution of 1.129 MHz, the "standard" frequency for the Band (usually mid-band), and adopting the default weather conditions from the OT ALMA Sensitivity Calculator, for a source at the zenith.
 See pp. 25 & 27 for a discussion of resolution and maximum scales with the ACA.